Font Import: Load TTF, OTF, WOFF, and TTC Files

 - System Font (final fallback) - If a character is not found in any imported fonts, the browser’s default system font is used as a last resort.

-This system is perfect for projects requiring broad language support.
-For example, you can combine a primary English (Latin) font with a secondary Chinese (CJK) font to cover both character sets in a single bitmap font.
+For example, combine a primary Latin font with a secondary CJK font to cover both character sets in a single bitmap font.

 Font Rendering Modes